cryptoecc/bitcoin/doc/Build_private_network.md

 For more information: [INFONET](https://infonet.gist.ac.kr/)

-BIT-ECC is a new bitcoin core program.
-BIT-ECC replaced bitcoin consensus with ECCPoW.
+BTC-ECC is a new bitcoin core program.
+BTC-ECC replaced bitcoin consensus with ECCPoW.

 Today we will build our own private network and test it is working well.
 However, we will use only 1 node for today.
 We will try a multi-node example later on.

 ## 1. Environment

-The BIT-ECC package works made the following environment.
+The BTC-ECC package works made the following environment.

 - OS: Ubuntu 18.04.2 LTS or later (http://old-releases.ubuntu.com/releases/18.04.2/)
 - Git location of the package:  (https://github.com/cryptoecc/bitcoin_ECC, ver0.1.2)

-The following 8 steps are to download, install, and run BIT-ECC daemon on your computer.
+The following 8 steps are to download, install, and run BTC-ECC daemon on your computer.